Bahnhofstraße 23

 Zellingen

 From the historic town hall, walk back a few steps until you turn left into Turmstraße.
-This leads you directly to the historic gate tower.
+This will take you directly to the historic gate tower.

-Zellingen's landmark is the medieval gate tower, also called "Ture" by locals.
+Zellingen's landmark is the medieval gate tower, also known as the "Ture" by locals.
 It was built in the 15th century and served as the town gate.
-Today it still marks the entrance to the old town, the lively centre of Zellingen.
+Today, it still marks the entrance to the old town, the lively centre of Zellingen.
 In the 18th century, the tower underwent additional alterations and was given a baroque canopy roof.

-Exhibitions and public events are held in the gate tower throughout the year.
+Throughout the year, exhibitions and public events are organised in the gate tower.
 It can also be booked for weddings.

 Billingshäuser Str.
 2